-Pitch your tent or bring your camper and park amongst the trees on a working fiber farm.
+Pitch your tent or park amongst the trees on a working fiber farm.
 Close to Tryon International Equestrian Center.
-Miles of trails around the property.
+Trails around the property.
 Private and open camping sites are available.
-Bring your horses for a ride as well.
 Camp among deer, turkey, pheasant and other wildlife.

 - Check in: After 2PM

 - On arrival: Meet and greet

 - Accepts bookings: 12 months out

 You know what would make this trip even better?

 Take advantage of these offers available to add to your trip to Amongst the Trees

 Learn how we take wool from the animals and turn that into a usable product. ...Read more

 Charcoal for Grills

 Do you need charcoal for the grill you rented or forgot your charcoal at home...Read more